 The emotional pain of divorce is widely recognized.
 However, what too few people understand until it has become a problem is the financial risk posed by separation and divorce.
 Your divorce settlement could determine your financial future, as well as the future of your relationships with your children and ex-spouse.

-At Kurtz & Blum, PLLC, our Raleigh divorce attorneys have more than 50 years of combined legal experience.
-Our lawyers handle the full spectrum of divorce and associated family law issues.
+At Kurtz & Blum, PLLC, our Raleigh divorce lawyers handle the full spectrum of divorce and associated family law issues.
 We will look at the unique factors of your case from every angle to assess the right approach, and we will be straightforward with you about what lies ahead.

 How Can I Get a Divorce in North Carolina?

 If you and your spouse have been physically separated for more than one year and at least one of you intended to separate, you are entitled to a divorce under North Carolina law.

 Technically, you can file for a divorce with a do-it-yourself kit sold by the local county clerk’s office.
 However, the clerk’s office cannot provide legal advice, and if anything is wrong with your divorce petition, the judge can deny your divorce.
 Further, the terms of your divorce are up to the presiding judge.
 This man or woman who has never met you will decide matters like whom your children will live with, how often you can visit them, how much you will pay for child support, who gets the house, etc.